Counseling for Adoptees

 I served as the Interim Vice President of PR, Outreach, and Communications for KidsFirst Adoption Services, which focused more heavily on domestic adoption.
 For several years I served as a Young Professionals Advisory Board member for The Villages, Indiana’s largest not-for-profit child and family services agency, serving over 1,400 children and their families each day, including a very strong foster care and adoption program.

-I am or have been a member of NACAC, Joint Council on International Children’s Services (JCICS), and the Attachment & Trauma Network, Inc. I adopted an older child as a single woman through an international pilot program which has been one of the most difficult and most rewarding things I have ever done.
+I am or have been a member of NACAC, Joint Council on International Children’s Services (JCICS), and the Attachment & Trauma Network, Inc. I adopted an older child as a single woman through an international pilot program and work to maintain an open international adoption.
 My parenting experience includes adoptive, step, kinship, and grandparenting with both single motherhood and co-parenting in a blended family.